Optimality and Noise-Resilience of Critical Quantum Sensing: Abstract

 \section{Abstract}

 We compare critical quantum sensing to passive quantum strategies to perform frequency estimation, in the case of single-mode quadratic Hamiltonians.
 We show that, while in the unitary case both strategies achieve precision scaling quadratic with the number of photons, in the presence of dissipation this is true only for critical strategies.
 We also establish that working at the exceptional point or beyond threshold provides sub-optimal performance.
 This critical enhancement is due to the emergence of a transient regime in the open critical dynamics, and is invariant to temperature changes.
 When considering both time and system size as resources, for both strategies the precision scales linearly with the product of the total time and the number of photons, in accordance with fundamental bounds.
 However, we show that critical protocols outperform optimal passive strategies if preparation and measurement times are not negligible.
+Our results are applicable to a broad variety of critical sensors whose phenomenology can be reduced to that of a single-mode quadratic Hamiltonian, including systems described by finite-component and fully-connected models.

 {\it Introduction.---} The susceptibility developed in proximity of critical phase transitions (PTs) is a valuable resource in metrological tasks.
 This concept is widely exploited in advanced sensors such as transition-edge detectors and bubble chambers.
-However, these devices make use of a classical sensing strategy, and they are not optimal from a quantum-metrology perspective.
-The recently introduced research field of critical quantum sensing (CQS) consists of leveraging quantum PTs to design quantum-enhanced sensors.
-In the last few years, it has been theoretically shown that it is possible to achieve quantum advantage in sensing exploiting both static~\cite{Zanardi2008,ivanov_adiabatic_2013,Bina2016,Lorenzo2017,Ivanov2020,invernizzi2008Optimal,Mirkhalaf2020,Niezgoda2021} and dynamical~\cite{Tsang2013,macieszczak_dynamical_2016} critical properties of many-body quantum systems.
+However, these devices make use of a classical sensing strategy, and they are not optimal from a quantum-metrology perspective~\cite{Paris2009,RevModPhys_QSensing}.
+The recently introduced research field of critical quantum sensing (CQS) consists of leveraging quantum PTs to design quantum-enhanced sensors~\cite{Zanardi2008,ivanov_adiabatic_2013,Bina2016,Lorenzo2017,Fre18,Ivanov2020,invernizzi2008Optimal,Mirkhalaf2020,Niezgoda2021,Tsang2013,macieszczak_dynamical_2016,Cabot24}.
+In the last few years, it has been theoretically shown that it is possible to achieve quantum advantage in sensing exploiting both static~\cite{Zanardi2008,ivanov_adiabatic_2013,Bina2016,Lorenzo2017,Fre18,Ivanov2020,invernizzi2008Optimal,Mirkhalaf2020,Niezgoda2021} and dynamical~\cite{Tsang2013,macieszczak_dynamical_2016,Cabot24} critical properties of many-body quantum systems.
 First experimental demonstrations of quantum-enhanced sensing have been achieved with Rydberg atoms~\cite{Ding2022} and nuclear magnetic resonance techniques~\cite{Liu2021}.